Looks like you are using an old version of Internet Explorer - Please update your browser

-In such cases, I recommend variations on the “don’t answer/answer” strategy, taught by Proverbs 26:4–5 and explained by Ken Ham in “Don’t Answer—Do Answer!”
-Ham writes:
+In such cases, I recommend variations on the “don’t answer/answer” strategy, taught by Proverbs 26:4–5 and explained by Ken Ham in “” Ham writes:

 [F]irst you show the non-Christian [according to verse 4] that you will not argue according to someone else’s presuppositions.
 Rather, you use the biblical foundation of history to interpret evidence, confirming this with real science.

 Then you need to proceed by applying verse 5—i.e., answering an opponent by showing the logical consequences of his “folly” (non-biblical presuppositions).

 Thus, the Bible teaches that the Christian can provide two answers: the true answer (based on biblical presuppositions) and a false answer (based on unbiblical presuppositions).
 In this way, the student can demonstrate to the teacher and to fellow students that he does, indeed, understand the unbiblical position and the correct answer within that worldview.
 But he does not relinquish the truth nor waste a legitimate opportunity to present and defend the faith, including the creation model.
 (Again, I emphasize that this technique may only be appropriate in certain contexts.)